 Threats to your assets can come from different sources, including:

-• Lack of appropriate insurances for proper protection;
+• Lack of appropriate insurance for proper protection;

 • Overpaying on taxes due to lack of or inefficient planning;